 - Competition from leading brands: while Tesla is a recognized brand, it’s still a small player in a niche (electric cars) in the automotive industry.
 This makes Tesla easily attacked by dominating existing brands.

-- Lack of electrical vehicle adoption: Tesla is surfing the growth of the electric car industry growth.
+- Still low electrical vehicle adoption: Tesla is surfing the growth of the electric car industry growth.
 If that becomes an industry larger than the current automotive industry, then Tesla will be well-positioned for that.
-However, if that doesn’t happen Tesla won’t be as much value.
+However, if that doesn’t happen Tesla won’t be of as much value.
 And while the company can control part of this process, another part cannot be controlled.

 - Delays or other complications in the design, manufacture, launch, and production: if Tesla fails in its go-to-market strategy this can result in big, substantial losses.
 Therefore, the company will need to make sure to be able to reach its targets in terms of manufacturing and also in developing the proper capability for its manufacturing facilities.